 IUPUI’s Public History program blends traditional Masters-level training in history with theory, methodology, and hands-on experience specific to public history.

-Current intern partners include: Indiana Humanities, Indiana University Health Archives, National Council on Public History, American Legion Archives, James Whitcomb Riley Museum Home, Indiana Historical Society (Divisions of the Press, Education and Engagement, and Exhibits), Indiana Department of Natural Resources—Division of Historic Preservation and Archaeology, the Indiana State House Tour Office and Education Center, the Indiana Historical Bureau, and the Indiana State Museum.
+Current intern partners include: Indiana Humanities, Indiana University Health Archives, National Council on Public History, American Legion Archives, James Whitcomb Riley Museum Home (2 positions), Indiana Historical Society (3 positions: Divisions of the Press; Education and Engagement; and Exhibits), Indiana Medical History Museum, Indiana State House Tour Office and Education Center, and Indiana State Archives.

 IUPUI’s location adjacent to downtown Indianapolis provides an exciting and supportive environment for learning and practicing public history.
 The city’s historic sites, history and historic preservation organizations, agencies of city and state government, libraries and archives, and the material culture and historic fabric of this urban environment create a first-rate “learning laboratory” for public historians in training.

 Resources on campus include the offices of the National Council on Public History, the IUPUI Museum Studies Program, the Center on Philanthropy, and the IUPUI Arts and Humanities Institute.
 Documentary editing projects dedicated to Frederick Douglass, George Santayana, and Charles Sanders Peirce add breadth and depth to the public history-related opportunities at IUPUI.
-Public history students may add certificates in Museum Studies and Professional Editing or dual-degree programs with the Library and Information Science Department and the Center on Philanthropy.
+Public history students may add a certificate in Museum Studies or enter the dual-degree program with Library and Information Science and the Center on Philanthropy.